-Parent (quietly and assertively): You don’t want to go…..I feel worried about staying here longer because I need to get to work on time.
+Parent (quietly and assertively): I see that you don’t want to go…..I feel worried about staying here longer because I need to get to work on time.

 Child: Oh….but I want to stay..

-Parent: Yes, you want to stay.
+Parent: Yes, you want to stay, perhaps you need to play more.
 I need to leave soon so I can get to work on time.
 What do you think we should do?
 I need to go to work but you want to stay.